trinodb/trino.io/_posts/2021-10-06-jvm-issues-at-comcast.md

 Next, we took a closer look  at the portion of the slow running queries involving table A, and came up with the simplest possible query that could demonstrate the problem.
-We discovered that the following query did exhibit the performance problem:
+We discovered that the following query did not exhibit the performance problem:

 ```